Skip to main content

 • A professional firefighter, for the purposes of this program, is defined as any Nebraska resident who is a firefighter or firefighter-paramedic as a full-time career and who is a member of a paid fire department of a municipality, including a municipality having a home rule charter or a municipal authority created pursuant to a home rule charter that has its own paid fire department; a rural or suburban fire protection district; or a fire service providing protection to state military installations.

-Eligible dependent students applying for this tuition waiver must: (1) be properly admitted to the University of Nebraska, (2) be pursuing a baccalaureate degree, (3) be meeting Satisfactory Academic Progress Policy standards, and (4) meet the definition of a "legal dependent" listed below:
+A qualifying child applying for this tuition waiver must: (1) be properly admitted to the University of Nebraska, (2) be pursuing a baccalaureate degree, (3) be meeting Satisfactory Academic Progress Policy standards, and (4) meet one of the definitions listed below:

-• A legal dependent, for the purposes of this program, is any person that meets the definition of a “dependent student” as determined by the Free Application for Federal Student Aid (FAFSA®) form, and who has at least one parent or legal guardian that qualifies as a law enforcement officer or professional firefighter in the State of Nebraska (must be a parent on the FAFSA).
+• A legal dependent, for the purposes of this program, is any person that meets the definition of a “dependent student” as determined by the Free Application for Federal Student Aid (FAFSA®) form, and who has at least one parent or legal guardian that qualifies as a first responder or an eligible disabled person under the Nebraska First Responder Recruitment and Retention Act.

 Current eligible programs at UNO for Law Enforcement Officers (as defined above) include: Criminology and Criminal Justice, Emergency Management, Foreign Languages and Literature (Spanish Concentration), Multidisciplinary Studies (Criminology and Criminal Justice Concentration), Multidisciplinary Studies (Emergency Management Concentration), Psychology (Applied Behavior Analysis Concentration), Psychology (Forensic Psychology Concentration).